claymorwan/lncur/README.md

 ├── cursors
 └── index.theme
 ```
+> You can run `lncur -m` to quickly set up the directory

 2. Put all of your Windows cursor theme files (.ico and/or .ani) in the `cursors` directory.
 3. Rename all your file like the following (here using default Windows cursor names, depending on what cursor theme you're porting, the files can be named different, it's fine just rename them):